Wilderness Etiquette: Dog Edition

 Training Your Dog for Wilderness Adventures

 Proper training is essential to ensure your dog's safety and the enjoyment of other wilderness visitors.
-Before heading out into the wilderness, make sure your dog has mastered basic obedience commands such as “sit,” “stay,” and “come.”
+Before heading out into the wilderness, make sure your dog has mastered basic commands such as “sit,” “stay,” and “come.”
 These commands will come in handy when navigating potentially dangerous situations or encountering wildlife.
-Consider enrolling your dog in a training class or working with a professional trainer to reinforce these commands and improve their behavior on the trail.
+Consider enrolling your dog in a training class or working with a professional trainer to reinforce these commands and improve their on the trail.
 Training your dog to walk politely on a leash and not to jump on or approach other hikers will help create a positive and respectful hiking experience for everyone involved.

 Keeping Your Dog Safe